All The Indiana Jones Movies In Order Of Chronology

 Set in 1936, the film has Jones go on a quest to find the legendary Ark of the Covenant before it falls into the hands of the Nazis.
 Joined by his former flame Marion Ravenwood, Jones races against time to locate the powerful object.
 Their journey takes them from Nepal to Egypt as they face risky obstacles, dangerous rivals and even supernatural forces.
 As the Nazis intend to use the Ark’s power to aid their evil conquest, Jones must outwit them, navigate ancient traps and confront the wrath of the Ark itself to safeguard humanity.

-A critical and commercial success, the film set the tone for the beloved franchise.
+A critical and commercial success, this film set the tone for the beloved franchise.

 IMDb rating: 8.4/19